For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 certainly highlights what a loss to international cricket he was.
 Procter

-mean.
-Among those who played 50 Tests of more, there are ten batsmen whose
+the mean.
+Among those who played 50 Tests of more, there are ten batsmen

-batting averages exceeded 60 after 20 Tests.
-Every one experienced a fall in
+whose batting averages exceeded 60 after 20 Tests.
+Every one experienced a

 Although they lost a little of their early pace,